mneri/csv/IMPLEMENTATION.md

 qualified field (this is unavoidable, but luckily rare).
 In this case the state machine knows it is inside a qualified field and correctly ignores the comma.

-Below is an abstraction of the vectorised parser's loop.
+Below is an abstraction of the vectorised parser's loop[^3].
 ```java
 do {
     while (bitmask == 0L) {